 Is Santa Claus Real?

 As parents we are all in on the big secret.
-And that’s where the problems begin.
+And that in and of itself can be a problem.
 Is keeping secrets and covering up lies something you want to teach?
 Don’t forget that more is caught than taught, so “Do as I say and not as I do” won’t get you very far.